 Choosing a Motorbike GPS Tracker

 GPS technology can be used to track motorbikes just as it can to track other types of vehicles.
 There are some things to watch out for when choosing a tracker for your motorbike though, as normal car trackers can't be installed on bikes.

-Commercial grade vehicle trackers, such as those used by fleet drivers, which feed into a central system to be monitored by a fleet manager, are usually professionally installed in a car or truck and are powered by the car battery.
+Commercial grade vehicle trackers, such as those used by fleet drivers, feed into a central system to be monitored by a fleet manager.
+They are usually professionally installed in a car or truck and are powered by the car battery.
 The wires connecting the tracker to the battery run inside the dashboard.
 None of these components are manufactured to withstand harsh weather conditions and so they cannot be used on a motorbike, where they wouldn't be protected from wind or rain.

 This means that if you are looking to track the motorbikes in your fleet, you need to be looking at special motorbike tracking devices.

 Motorcycle GPS Tracker Reviews